soumyadip1997/qepsilon/README.md

 # Testing

-To save time download the best model from  https://zenodo.org/record/7697220/files/best_model.ckpt?download=1
+To save training time download the best model from  https://zenodo.org/record/7697220/files/best_model.ckpt?download=1

 After training for a total of 60 epochs or downloading the model run the following for testing on CASP13/CASP14-